Red wine turkey stew for cold autumn days. Easy to make and delicious served over pasta or rice.

 - 2 tablespoons cornstarch

-- Mix the red wine, chicken broth, thyme, balsamic vinegar, lemon juice, paprika, salt and pepper in a bowl.
+- Mix the red wine, chicken stock, thyme, balsamic vinegar, lemon juice, paprika, salt, and pepper in a bowl.
 Chop the turkey into fairly large cubes and add it to the bowl.
-Mix well to coat, cover and let marinate in the fridge for at least 2 hours.
+Mix well to coat, cover, and let marinate in the fridge for at least 2 hours.

-- Whisk the cornstarch with a few tablespoons of water, add to the boiling sauce while continuously stirring and let boil for 1 minute until the sauce thickens slightly.
+- Whisk the cornstarch with a few tablespoons of cold water, add to the boiling sauce while stirring continuously and let boil for 1 minute until the sauce thickens slightly.

 - Serve immediately.